murch5/hephaestus/README.md

-# contourPY
+# plot_managerPY
-contour map generation and animation in Python
+Matplotlib and seaborn plotting and analysis wrapper package in Python